jiwonMe/youtube-sync-player/apps/server/README.md

-# YouTube Sync Player - Socket.io Server
+# Que - Socket.io Server

-This is the Socket.io server for the YouTube Sync Player application.
+This is the Socket.io server for the Que application.
 It handles real-time communication between clients, including video synchronization, chat, and user presence.

 ## Setup